frtib/tsp-redesign/pages/making-contributions/contribution-types.md

 **Here’s what you should know:**
 - Once you exceed the elective deferral or annual addition limit, your contributions will spill over and automatically start counting toward the catch-up limit.
-- Contributions spilling over toward the catch-up limit are eligible for matching on the first 5% of salary.
+- Contributions spilling over toward the catch-up limit will qualify for the match on up to 5% of your salary.
 - Separate catch-up elections are no longer required.
 Your election will carry over each year unless you submit a new election or leave federal service.
 - You may start, stop, or change your contributions at any time.